What Significant 20th Century Pharmaceutical Discovery Sat Unused For Over A Decade?

 Penicillin has been hailed as one of the most significant pharmaceutical discoveries of the 20th century, and rightfully so, as the antibiotic has saved millions of lives the world over since it came into widespread use in the 1940s.

-Alexander Fleming is credited as the true discoverer of penicillin as he demonstrated conclusively that if the strain Penicillium rubens was grown in an appropriate substrate, it could be harvested and used as an antibiotic.
-Although he discovered this in 1928 and was initially quite enthusiastic about the potential medical application, further experiments convinced him that Penicillin wouldn’t last long enough in the human body to actually stave off an infection.
-He stopped studying it in 1931 only to resume studying it in 1934 and begin searching for a company that could purify and mass produce it.
+Scottish scientist Alexander Fleming is credited as the true discoverer of penicillin since he demonstrated conclusively that if the strain Penicillium chrysogenum was grown in a pure culture, it could be harvested and used as an antibiotic.
+Although he discovered this in 1928 and was initially quite enthusiastic about the potential medical applications, further experiments convinced him that penicillin wouldn’t last long enough in the human body to actually stave off an infection.
+He stopped studying it in 1931 only to resume studying it again in 1934 and began searching for a company that could purify and mass produce it.

 Although there were several successful trials of Penicillin in the early 1940s, it wasn’t until 1945 that the chemical structure was determined by Dorothy Crowfoot Hodgkin, and then mass produced.
-Alexander Fleming shared the Nobel Prize in Medicine that year with Ernst Boris Chain, split between the men for their roles in discovering and refining, respectively, what would prove to be a veritable miracle of modern medicine.
+Alexander Fleming shared the Nobel Prize in Medicine that year with Ernst Boris Chain and Howard Walter Florey, split between the men for their roles in discovering and refining, respectively, what would prove to be a veritable miracle of modern medicine.